mubtasimsaadid/Data-Analysis-Using-SQL/Healthcare Audit System Using SQL Trigger/readme.md

 This project implements an automated audit logging system using SQL triggers to track all data modifications (INSERT, UPDATE, DELETE) in a healthcare database.
 Every change to patient information and medical records is automatically logged with timestamps, user identification, and complete change history.

+## How It Works

+Whenever a record in ```sql PATIENTS ``` or MEDICAL_RECORDS is inserted, updated, or deleted:

+- The corresponding trigger activates.

+- A detailed JSON entry is added to AUDIT_LOG contaning all the changes.

+- The change is timestamped and linked to the current session user (@CURRENT_CHANGED_BY).

 ## Database Setup